CyVerse-learning-materials/cacao-uarizona-its2024/docs/cacao/cacao.md

 Once your credential is added, it should show up on the Credentials page.

-### Add your SSH Key
+### Adding an SSH Key

-Next, you will need to add a public SSH key.
+For this workshop we will not need to add an SSH Key because we will use web shell; however if you plan to use CACAO for your own work in the future, you would want to add at least one SSH Key.

 This will allow you to access your VMs via SSH.
 If you already have an SSH key, you can use that.
 Otherwise, you can generate a new one.

-Again, click on the "+ Add Credential" button and this time select "Public SSH Key".
+To add an SSH Key (outside of the workshopp), click on the "+ Add Credential" button and this time select "Public SSH Key".
 Enter a name and paste in your public key.

 ![](../assets/cacao/cacao-add-ssh-key.png)

-###
+### Browse the Template Catalog

+Click on the [:material-widgets: Templates](https://cacao.cyverse.ai/templates) tab on the lefthand menu bar.
+You will see a list of templates available in CACAO.

+A template is a recipe to deploy cloud resources to create a portal, a software stack, or anything that the template author envisions.

+The following information is available in the template catalog:

+* Title
+* Description
+* Tags
+* The CACAO user who imported the template
+* Last updated
+* Declared author of the template (metadata pulled from the git repository)

+Click on Learn More button on the template titled `aws-single-image` to get more details.

+The details page will have additional information, including

+* Declared author contact information (if provided)
+* Parameters
+* Source code links

 ### Start a Deployment

 Next, we will start a deployment onto AWS.

-Click on the [:material-widgets: Templates](https://cacao.cyverse.ai/templates) tab on the lefthand menu bar.
-You will see a list of templates available in CACAO.
 Click on the ":material-rocket-launch: Deploy" button of the "aws-single-image" template.

 You will see a box pop up where you can select the cloud and cloud credential to use for the deployment.
 ![](../assets/cacao/cacao-deployment-wizard-cred-aws.png)